ianquill/todo/README.md

 # TODO

+// get all attributes from todo in displayController, then replace them with textContent where relevant, then send to todoController.editTodo

-// checkmarks for isChecked
+// isChecked change on click, editTodo()
-//
+// sidebar functionality
+// make editing fields more obvious

 // localStorage
 // dates